Laser Engraving: The Ultimate Guide for Beginners

 1. Design Preparation

 First, you need a digital design you want to engrave on the material.
 You can create this in laser design software such as Adobe Illustrator or CorelDRAW.
 Alternatively, you can also download the free laser engraving files from the Internet.
+Then import your design to the laser software.

-3. Choosing the Material and Optimizing
+2. Choosing the Material Settings

-The laser control software also has a setting for materials.
+The laser control software has a setting for materials.
 You can optimize the machine's power and speed based on the materials.
 We recommend using the manufacturer-recommended setting.
 If you’re using any of the xTool machines, use these materials settings for successful laser engraving operation.

-4. Adjusting the Laser Module
+3. Adjusting the Laser Module

 Safety Precautions for Use